OCHA-DAP/hdx-python-api/README.rst

 (limit for resources) is the maximum number of matches returned and is by default everything.

-You can create an HDX Object, such as a dataset, resource or gallery item by calling the constructor with an optional dictionary containing metadata.
+You can create an HDX Object, such as a dataset, resource or showcase item by calling the constructor with an optional dictionary containing metadata.
 For example: